cozie-app/cozie-website/docs/research/publications_cozie.md

 ---
 id: publications-cozie
-title: Papers with Cozie
+title: Research using Cozie
-sidebar_label: Papers with Cozie
+sidebar_label: Research using Cozie
 ---

 The publications listed below use Cozie.
 Some but not all publications listed below are authored by the makers of Cozie.